andresteingress/andresteingress.github.io/_posts/2014-01-31-grails-audit-logging.md

 - configuration of the included fields was needed (instead of the excluded ones)
 - usage of Hibernate stateless sessions for writing the AuditLog domain objects (better performance)
 - some things seemed to be broken after writing the first integration tests, e.g. keeping the correct version number in the audit log
-- more object-oriented structure to enable encapsulated unit tests and easier writing for integration tests
+- more object-oriented structure to enable encapsulated unit tests and easier writing of integration tests
-- last but not least: we wanted full control over the ongoing development of the plugin because the audit logging will be used in an important application component
+- last but not least: we wanted full control over the ongoing development of the plugin because the audit logging will be an important functionality of the application

-In a nutshell: we started a new plugin that was initially based on the Grais Audit-Plugin to get some core components (like the `AuditLogListener`) with no costs.
+In a nutshell: we started a new plugin that was initially based on the Grais Audit-Plugin to get some core components (like the `AuditLogListener`) without starting completely from scratch.

 ### Grails Hibernate Audit Log Plugin

 That's how we named the new plugin.
 Right now the audit log mechanism registers itself only by the `hibernateDatastore`, no other datastores are supported.
 Besides completely changing the interal structure of the plugin, we threw some features over board we hadn't any use for.
-We thought it would be better to keep it simple instead of preparing for complex scenarios we didn't see any use for.
+We thought it would be better to keep it simple instead of preparing for complex scenarios we didn't see any use for in our application.

 As the time of writing, the plugin supports the following configuration variables: